-For faculty, this includes responding to critical events in our classrooms.
-If we don’t, students may assume that we don’t care.
+Faculty sometimes find themselves in the position of responding, in our classrooms, to critical local, national, and international events.
+If we don’t seize those opportunities, students may assume that we don’t care.
 Even if you’re not sure what to say, simply acknowledging painful events and leaving time to reflect on them can help students understand that they are supported by our community.
 Although your approach may differ depending on your personality, discipline, class size, experience, or other factors, the resources that follow can help you address national events in your courses.

 Strategies for Teaching in Difficult Times